jwowillo/band/README.md

 * `make` in the root-directory builds documentation.
 * `make` in the 'band'-dierctory builds `band` into a static-library.
 * `make` in the 'example'-directory builds all the examples.
+A `make clean` should be run before if the library itself was actually modified.

 ## Running